 1. No Room for Ambiguity

 For starters, when using VR, what you see is what you get.
 Our clients have shared that one of the biggest and most consistent challenges is communicating your vision to their clients.
 For those without an architecture or design background, spatial visualization is a skill that doesn’t come as second nature.
 Understanding the specs, reading floor plans and deciphering line drawings is confusing to most people, and can end up creating a larger barrier rather than a greater understanding.
 And while you may have prepared an array of 3D models and rendered images for your pitch, any feeling of disconnect could potentially lead to them saying “I’m just not seeing it”.
-However, VR helps remove this burden of communication and turn it into an opportunity to build trust faster and much more effectively.
+However, VR software helps remove this burden of communication and turn it into an opportunity to build trust faster and much more effectively.

 Indy Dehal, principal architect at ALSC Architects and early adopter of Yulio VR, says it best: